 Bed Bugs And Household Damage

-There are many pests that get into homes and damage the structure as they chew through wood: termites, carpenter ants, carpenter bees, powderpost beetles, and more.
+Many pests get into homes and damage the structure as they chew through the wood: termites, carpenter ants, carpenter bees, powderpost beetles, and more.
 These pests can also damage interior wallpaper, paint, banisters, furniture, and other keepsakes.

-Some bugs stain items in a home when they leave their feces or they are squished.
-Ladybugs, stink bugs, boxelder bugs, are the most dangerous to draperies, bedspreads, and carpets.
+Some bugs stain items in a home when they leave their feces, or they are squished.
+Lady bugs, stink bugs, and boxelder bugs are the most dangerous to draperies, bedspreads, and carpets.

-When silverfish get into a home, they can damage important documents, deface photos, and chew on other important items that are made of paper.
+When silverfish get into a home, they can damage important documents, deface photos, and chew on other important items made of paper.

 Bed Bugs And Harmful Bacteria

-When cockroaches get into a home they can spread disease and harmful bacteria that lead to food poisoning, dysentery, diarrhea, and vomiting.
-They are also considered disease spreaders and a significant danger to those who suffer from Asthma.
+When cockroaches get into a home, they can spread disease and harmful bacteria that lead to food poisoning, dysentery, diarrhea, and vomiting.
+They are also considered disease spreaders and a significant danger to those who have Asthma.

 Many invertebrates are considered vectors of bacterial disease.
 This is because they feed on rotting and decaying organic matter.